tr1xem/AWCC/README.md

 - [x] ⌨️ Grab Unmark keys directly from daemon using `evdev`
 - [ ] 👾 Other Zones like head and support for `Alienware` - Low Priority
 - [x] 🐞 Verbose and Debug Mode
+- [ ] New backend for thermal mode

 ## 🙏 Credits